Strategic Plan & Performance

-MMSD is highly regarded nationally as a leader in wastewater treatment, flood management, and green infrastructure.
+MMSD is a national leader in wastewater treatment, flood management, and green infrastructure.

-A recipient of the U.S. Water Prize and many other awards, we are most proud of our record of 98.5%, since 1994, for capturing and cleaning wastewater from 28 communities in a 423 square mile area.
+A recipient of the U.S. Water Prize and many other awards, we are most proud of our record of 98.6% since 1994 for capturing and cleaning wastewater from 28 communities in a 423-square-mile area.
 Many metropolitan areas struggle to capture and clean the national goal of 85% of all the rain and wastewater that enters their sewer systems.

 MMSD envisions a healthier, cleaner, resilient region.

 MMSD protects public health and the environment through world-class, cost-effective water resource management, leadership, and partnership.

 MMSD does not discriminate in its programs or activities on the basis of race, color, national origin, sex, age, disability, or any other legally protected status.
 Upon reasonable notice, efforts will be made to accommodate the needs of disabled individuals.
 Please contact us for more information.

 “Our climate is changing, and we need to change with it.
 Increasingly intense storms in our region make sewer overflows and flooding bigger threats.
 Incremental steps taken now will help us reduce these risks in the future.